Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 * #### `turn(speed , seconds)`

-    The function `turn(_,_)` sets an angular velocity to the robot resulting into a rotation around the y axis (perpendicular to the map).
-In order to achive this behaveour, the function makes the robot's motors run at opposit speed for certain amount of time.
+    The function turn(_,_) sets an angular velocity to the robot resulting in a rotation around the y axis (perpendicular to the map).
+To achieve this behavior, the function makes the robot's motors run at an opposite speed for a certain amount of time.

     **Arguments**:
-    * *speed*: rappresents the module of the speed at which the wheels will spin.
-In order to make the robot spin around its own vertical axis, the velocity of the spin assigned to the right wheel is opposit to the velocity of the left one.
+    * *speed*: represents the module of the speed at which the wheels will spin.
+To make the robot spin around its vertical axis, the velocity of the spin assigned to the right wheel is opposite to the velocity of the left one.
 If the ***speed*** argument is **positive** the rotation will be counter-clockwise.
 Given a **negative *speed***, the robot will rotate **clockwise**.
-    * *second*: rappresents the time interval in seconds [*s*] during which the wheels will spin.
+    * *second*: represents the time interval in seconds [*s*] during which the wheels will spin.

     **Returns**:
     * *NONE*